 It’s important to note that COVID-19 is caused by a new virus and there is a lot medical professionals are still learning about it, says infectious disease expert Amesh A. Adalja, M.D., senior scholar at the Johns Hopkins Center for Health Security.

-- Shortness of breath
+Shortness of breath or difficulty breathing

-Symptoms of this novel coronavirus may show up anywhere between two to 14 days after you’ve been exposed, the CDC says.
+Symptoms of COVID-19 may show up anywhere between two to 14 days after you’ve been exposed, the CDC says.
 From there, the duration of your illness depends on a few factors.
 In general, “many people have symptoms for two weeks—some longer and others a shorter duration,” says Richard Watkins, M.D., infectious disease physician and associate professor of internal medicine at Northeast Ohio Medical University.

 But if you happen to have a severe case of COVID-19 and develop a complication like pneumonia, your symptoms will likely last longer.
 “More severely ill patients are being seen to need care and continue to have symptoms such as shortness of breath for six weeks or more,” says David Cennimo, M.D., an infectious disease expert and assistant professor of medicine at Rutgers New Jersey Medical School.